Glamcult

-Glamcult is an Amsterdam-based magazine that focuses on fashion, music, art and (sub)culture.
-It was first released as an underground tabloid, but is now a progressive independent magazine.
-Glamcult is a platform that publishes content that is on-trend; exploring avant-garde culture by collaborating with those who are unanswering to authority.
-Glamcult is created by selected individuals not regulated by normative social, political, and/or geographic factors.
+Glamcult is an Amsterdam-based magazine that focuses on fashion, music, and art.
+Glamcult markets itself as an unbiased and socially progressive magazine, with international focus.

 History and profile

 Glamcult was originally founded in 2003 by Rogier Vlaming and Wiebe de Ridder as an Independent Style Paper.
-Vlaming (Editor-in-Chief) is now the sole publisher.
+Vlaming, the Editor-in-Chief, is now the sole publisher.
 In its first year as a newspaper, Glamcult was distributed by bike in the four biggest cities in the Netherlands.
-Soon it was professionally distributed by a specialised company.
-However, the DIY attitude still remains as they continue to cycle around Amsterdam, spreading their word.
 In 2008, Glamcult Independent Style Paper and Supernova Graphic Design, came together and formed Glamcult Studio & Glamcult Magazine.

-From 2015, the newspaper developed into a bi-annual magazine and has featured many provocative and inspirational creatives, including Lizzo, FKA Twigs, SOPHIE, Cardi B, Tommy Ca$h, ARCA and many more.
+From 2015, the newspaper developed into a bi-annual magazine and has featured creatives including Lizzo, FKA Twigs, SOPHIE, Cardi B, and Tommy Ca$h.

 Glamcult Studio

 Glamcult Studio is Glamcult's sister company; a graphic design studio, owned and ran by Marline Bakker.